DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 instructions such as `__builtin_popcountll()` (_which counts the number of set bits in an unsigned integer_).
 After establishing their individual effect, we combined both techniques, Multiple batch sizes were tested to determine their impact.
-More details and benchmarks for each configuration can be found in the section 6.
+More details and benchmarks for each configuration can be found in Section 6.

 ### 5.2 Phase two

 Phase two focused on addressing inefficiencies and design issues that were unintentionally introduced or not addressed during earlier iterations.
-Rather than continuing with new algorithmic ideas, this phase aimed to identify and fix structural problems.
+Rather than continuing with new algorithmic ideas, this phase aimed to identify and fix structural problems identified during the previous phase.
 Several assumptions from phase one were re-evaluated -- such as the benefits of certain data structures or abstractions.

 **Iteration 4 - Loop unrolling:** This iteration focused on reducing the number of loops in the extractor by manually unrolling repeated operations.
 The goal